-The Council's Capital programme supports a range of priorities in the City Plan including continuing to have a focus on economic regeneration.
-The four-year programme from 2024/2025 to 2027/2028 totals £492m, including £56m of new start schemes.
+The Council's Capital programme supports a range of priorities in the City Plan but continues to have a focus on economic regeneration.
+The four-year programme from 2025/2026 to 2028/2029 totals £444m, including £24m of new start schemes.
 This will support the delivery of the key priorities in the City Plan.